elixir-saas/phx-hook/packages/right-click-menu/README.md

 ## Attributes

-* `phx-remove`: A JS command that will be executed when the user clicks away from the menu when it is open.
+* `phx-remove`: A JS command that will be executed when the user clicks away from the menu while it is open.
+* `data-container-id`: By default, the menu will show when immediate parent of the hook element is right-clicked.
+Set this attribute to instead open it when a specific container element or any of its children are the target of the event.
+Use when you are not able to render the hook element as a direct child, for example if it is a `<tr>` element.